Postgraduate Course: Religious Identity Through Story (fusion online) (EFIE11097)

 Sarah Dunnigan and Suzanne Gilbert, The Edinburgh Companion to Scottish Traditional Literatures (Edinburgh: Edinburgh University Press, 2013).

-Henderson, L. (2009) Studying the supernatural history of Scotland.
-In: Henderson, L. (ed.)
-Fantastical Imaginations: The Supernatural in Scottish History and Culture.
-John Donald: Edinburgh, xiii-xxiv.
+Lizanne Henderson, ¿Studying the supernatural history of Scotland¿, in Henderson, L. (ed.)
+Fantastical Imaginations: The Supernatural in Scottish History and Culture (Edinburgh: John Donald, 2009), xiii-xxiv.

 Andrew Tate, 'The Challenges of Re-writing Sacred Texts: The Case of Twenty-First Century Gospel Narratives', in Mark Knight (ed.)
 The Routledge Companion to Religion and Literature (London: Routledge, 2016), pp. 332-342.